-Watch this link to the recorded Zoom session sharing the basis and benefits of OT/PT or speech language therapy using the movement of the horse, commonly called hippotherapy..
+New to this treatment modality?
+Watch this link to the recorded Zoom session sharing the basis and benefits of OT/PT or speech language therapy using the movement of the horse, commonly called hippotherapy.

 Signing Up for Therapy Services

-Please complete each of the four forms with required signatures and return to Three Gaits.
+We will send you the forms to complete.
+Please complete each one with required signatures and return to Three Gaits as soon as possible.
 It is imperative that your forms are complete when returned.
-Incomplete forms will not be added to the waitlist until they are corrected.
-Therapy assessments will be scheduled for early in 2022, and treatment will start in Spring 2022.
-People will be added onto the waitlist in order of when their forms are received.
+Incomplete forms will not be added to the assessment list until they are corrected.

 What is hippotherapy